2023 PDC World Darts Championship: Highest averages

 This table shows all averages over 100 achieved by players throughout the tournament.
 In the case one player has multiple records, this is indicated by the number in brackets.

-The three-dart average in darts is the average score achieved with three darts thrown.
-Averages are the most cited statistics in darts matches as they give a rough estimate of a player's form.
+The three-dart average is the most cited statistic in darts matches as it gives a rough estimate of a player's form.
 An average of 100 is regarded as a benchmark for a world class performance.
 For comparison with previous years, see the highest ever recorded averages in the World Darts Championship.

 Broadcasting rights

 In the United Kingdom and Republic of Ireland, the event was broadcast by Sky Sports as part of a seven-year contract signed in 2017 with the PDC.
 Sky Sports' coverage was fronted by Emma Paton, who replaced Laura Woods in the role following her departure to ITV Sport earlier in 2022.
 Pundits for the event included former world champions John Part and Mark Webster, plus Wayne Mardle and Laura Turner.
 The championship was the first since the deaths of long-time Sky Sports commentators John Gwynne and Nigel Pearson.
 As part of a two-year contract extension signed in 2021, the tournament was also broadcast via radio station Talksport, with former players Paul Nicholson and Chris Mason among the commentary team.

 In Netherlands, the tournament was aired on subscription streaming service Viaplay.
 German coverage was aired on Sport1, and achieved a record viewership for darts in Germany for Gabriel Clemens' semi-final.